 - Manuscript submission:

 Cognition, Brain, Behavior.
 An Interdisciplinary Journal is an international journal, and the Editors welcome submissions from scholars around the world.
-Submissions are subjected to initial evaluation by the Editor-in-chief, and are consequently sent to independent, anonymous peer review provided by expert referees.
-All peer review is double blind.

 Submission is exclusively made online via submission tab.
 After completion of the submission form (providing all the required details in the appropriate fields), full manuscripts should be attached where the “Main document” is required.
 The title page is attached separately where the “Title page” is required.
 A full manuscript comprises of: title, abstract, keywords, full body text of the article, references, and tables and appendices – where applicable.
 Up to 3 figures can be attached separately where “Figure 1”, “Figure 2”, and “Figure 3” are required.